 November 8, 2007

-Good news travelled home along with Georgia soldier Phil Shore.
+Good news traveled home along with Georgia soldier Phil Shore.

 A day after he arrived in Winder, Shore learned that an investigating officer recommended that the Army throw out murder charges against him.

 Lt.
 Col. Raul Gonzalez, who presided over an Article 32 hearing for Spc.
 Christopher Phil Shore in Honolulu last month, said the Army lacked evidence to press ahead with the accusation of premeditated murder.
 Shore, 25, was accused of killing a detainee in Iraq.

 “After a full evaluation of all the evidence, testimony and statements presented to me as part of the Article 32 Investigation for Specialist Christopher P. Shore, I find that reasonable grounds do not exist to believe that the accused committed Premeditated Murder,” wrote Gonzalez, who presided over the hearing.